b0bh00d/Hg-Suite/README.md

 their snapshot cousins when their source files are no longer of note.

-For example, in the following output, a snapshot file is present along with an orphaned reference in the "default" staging area:
+For example, in the following output, a snapshot file is present along with a reference in the "default" staging area:

 `status`